 What's on

-From live demonstrations, presentations, interviews, fair entertainment and great local food - over 3 big days - find out what's on at the Lost Trades Fair Bendigo in 2025.
+From live demonstrations, presentations, interviews, fair entertainment and great local food - find out what's on at the Lost Trades Fair in 2026.

 There is something at Lost Trades to inspire everyone at any age.
 Watch hands at work, meet the makers, ask questions, have a go, watch trade techniques and share knowledge.
-Be inspired by more than 150 artisan makers sharing their crafts.
+Be inspired by more than 150 artisan makers sharing skill snd what they do.

 curiosity satisfied, questions answered and your senses filled.
 The very best artisans in the country will show you

-just how talented you can be with dedication, practise, skill and the right training.
+just how talented you can become with dedication, practise, skill and the right training.

 Artisans